-If you are not a financial professional and would prefer to rely on the skills and experience of a fund manager, who does all the painstaking work of researching the securities the fund invests in, tracking the fund’s performance, and ensuring that the mutual fund is appropriately diversified.
+Most of us are not experts at finance or impact investment and ideally prefer to have professional fund managers or brokerage services handle the minutiae of financial investment strategy and give us financial advice.
+An experienced and skilled fund manager can do all the painstaking work of researching the securities the fund invests in, tracking the fund’s performance, and ensuring that the mutual fund is appropriately diversified.

-With portfolios frequently containing at least 100 different securities — thereby protecting your capital gains and reducing your risk of losses.
+Additionally, an investment professional and investment advisor can also ensure the inclusion of portfolios that often contain at least 100 different securities, thereby protecting your capital gains and reducing your risk of losses while meeting all investment objectives.

 Table of Contents